The Tax Law's New Way Of Measuring Inflation Could Take A Toll On Taxpayers

 "Compared to where taxpayers would be under present law, by 2027 most individuals will actually pay more taxes," said Steve Rosenthal, senior fellow at the Urban-Brookings Tax Policy Center.

-The difference will be slight, perhaps just a few tenths of a percentage points a year, he says — "but over time, these fractions of a percentage point add up and can amount to a fair amount of money."
+The difference will be slight, perhaps just a few tenths of a percentage point a year, he says, "but over time, these fractions of a percentage point add up and can amount to a fair amount of money."

 Since 2000, the traditional CPI has increased by 45.7 percent, while the chained CPI has risen only 39.7 percent, a difference of 6 percentage points, according to the Tax Policy Center.